(French, 1869 - 1954)

 From the beginning, Tériade collaborated closely on Jazz.
 Initially Matisse had used the Linel brand of gouache paint because of its brilliance and depth of pigment.
 He was also advised that Linel paints in particular could be keyed to corresponding colors of printing inks.
 Tériade suggested to Matisse to "use all the gouache colors that you can imagine, and that Madame Lydia can prepare for you.
 I guarantee that we will obtain in the print, the exact color.
 From the moment that the print is in the plates, there will be nothing to fear, one will always be able to find the exact color, especially when the printing of each color is different."
 By directly brushing the Linel gouache through hand-cut stencils Tériade's printers were able to give the Jazz stencils a directness and richness similar to what the artist had achieved in his collaged maquettes.
 The stencils were cut by hand from thin sheets of metal, probably brass or copper.

 American Fine Art, Inc. is proud to feature the original works and limited editions of Henri Matisse.
 Visit our 12,000 sq. ft. showroom in Scottsdale, AZ or call today.
 Our website is offered only as a limited place to browse or refresh your memory and is not a reflection of our current inventory.
-If you need to learn more about collecting, pricing, value or more information, your International Art Consultant will assist and provide the one on one attention you deserve.
+To learn more about collecting, pricing, value or any other art information, please contact one of our International Art Consultants.
+We look forward to giving you the one on one attention you deserve when building your fine art collection.
 We hope you find our website helpful and look forward to seeing you in Scottsdale soon.